korzan-og/F1-Racing-Leaderboard-POC/README.md

          ![](api-2.png)
       10. Give name and description.
 Click Next.
       11. Download the API Key and Secret and click Complete.
-    * Go to topics in the left navigation pane, click topics
+    * Go to the cluster you created before.
+Go to topics in the left navigation pane, click topics.
-    * Create a topic with default configuration and name it "f1.leaderboard.results".
+    * Click "Create a topic" and name it "**f1.leaderboard.results**".
 Create with Defaults.
 Skip the data contracts for now.
-    * Open the f1_producer.py file on your laptop and add the Confluent Cloud Kafka bootstrap server endpoint, API Key, and API Secret in the f1_producer.py file as shown below:
+    * Open the f1_producer.py file in your code editor and add the Confluent Cloud Kafka bootstrap server URL, API Key, and API Secret in the f1_producer.py file as shown below.
+You can get the boostrap server URL from the "Cluster Settings" in the Cluster overview and the API key and secret from the downloaded file.

     ```javascript
     conf = {